B.A. Davidson College

 M.A., Ph.D.
 University of California-Santa Cruz

 Dr. Jeremy M. Campbell is a political and environmental anthropologist whose work focuses on land conflicts, ecological change, and the state in the Brazilian Amazon.
 He is particularly interested in the ways people come to know their environment and how that knowledge becomes politicized in moments of broad and rapid socioeconomic changes.
 In Brazil, Campbell conducts ethnographic research on the forms of authority and place-making that local peoples improvise as the character of Amazonia shifts from that of an extractive frontier to a workshop for sustainability schemes.
-Among his completed and ongoing projects are the following:

 The Politics and Environmental Effects of Informal Gold-Mining: In collaboration with Brazilian and European colleagues (and with the support of the National Geographic Society), Campbell is investigating how a low-tech gold boom characterized by migrant labor currently underway in Amazonia contrasts with the formal mining industry, backed by political elites and multinational corporations.